TACC/Lmod/README.md

    3. Add support for env. var.
 LMOD_SITE_NAME to set site name.
 This is also a configuration option.

 Bug Fixes:
    1. Hidden module now will not be marked as default.
-Lmod loads the highest modulefile that is not hidden.
-   2. Now Check permission of directory before trying to open it.
+   2. Now check permission of a directory before trying to open it.
    3. Lmod now does not pollute the configure time value of LD_LIBRARY_PATH and LD_PRELOAD into the users env.
-   4. Lmod now handles bad values of $TERM.
+   4. Lmod now handles illegal values of $TERM.

 ### Lmod 7.0:
    1. This version support N/V/V. (e.g. fftw/64/3.3.4).
 Put a .version file